White Coat Syndrome Is A Real Thing

 Doctors need to realize that this is a real thing and figure out how to make their patients feel more relaxed.
 Personally, I think that they should take the blood pressure after you have talked with the doctor and addressed your fears and concerns.
 I know I feel more relaxed after discussing issues with my doctor.
 I know that I presented my problems, and we are hopefully trying to reach a solution.

 So here’s how I manage my white coat syndrome and I recommend you do this as well if you experience this problem too.
-I bought myself a blood pressure monitor.
+I bought myself a blood pressure monitor (this is the one I own).
 I take my blood pressure, and I track it to make sure it's not as high as when I am in the doctors.
 This way when they ask me if this is normal for me, I can tell them that it is just nerves.
 I can then tell them that it regularly averages between the low 100s over the mid-70s.

 It is crucial to track and monitor your blood pressure.
 You can easily keep a log of the date, time, and the reading.
 You can even bring this to the doctor’s to show them.
 You should also know what your average reading is in the morning versus the evening.
 Your evening reading is usually higher than the morning one because you have gone through the day and have encountered daily stressors.
 You should know what is normal for you for both the morning and evening.
 That way if something seems out of the ordinary, you can follow-up with your doctors and explain what has been going on.